myparcelnl/delivery-options-2.x/README.md

 ### Requirements

-The MyParcel checkout works with jQuery 3.x.
+The MyParcel checkout works with jQuery  1.x, 2.x en 3.x

 ### Example
 An example of the checkout functionality can be found via our [Sandbox](https://myparcelnl.github.io/checkout/sandbox/) example.